 When one or both coordinates of a data set are restricted to discrete values then many points may lie exactly on top of each other.
 Jittering introduces an offset to the coordinates of these superimposed points that spreads them into a cluster.
 The threshold value for treating the points as being overlapped may be specified in character widths or any of the usual coordinate options.
 See coordinates (p.
-25).
-Jitter affects only 2D plot styles with points and with impulses.
+33).
+Jitter affects 2D plot styles with points and with impulses.
+It also affects 3D plotting of voxel grids.